William Greenwell: Career

 Greenwell held the perpetual curacy of Ovingham with Mickley from 1847 to 1850.
 He then briefly served Robert Isaac Wilberforce as curate at Burton Agnes, Yorkshire, before becoming assistant to William George Henderson, principal of Hatfield Hall, Durham.
 In 1852 he was appointed principal of Neville Hall, a hostel for students at Newcastle College of Medicine, with whom he worked among the town's cholera victims in 1853.

 Greenwell was appointed canon at Durham Cathedral from 1854 to his death, and became known as Canon Greenwell.
 He was also chaplain and censor at Bishop Cosin's Hall from 1855-1863.
 From 1863 to 1908, Greenwell was librarian of Durham Cathedral, where he continued the work of cataloguing the holdings begun by Joseph Stevenson.
 Greenwell was president of the Architectural and Archaeological Society of Durham from 1865 to his death, and vice-president of the Society of Antiquaries of Newcastle from 1890 until his death.
 In 1868, he was elected to the Society of Antiquaries of London.
 He was appointed a Justice of the Peace in 1870, later chairing the Durham ward petty sessions, and was elected an alderman in 1904.

 He was awarded the Medal of the Royal Numismatic Society in 1898.
 He died, unmarried, at North Bailey, Durham, on 27 January 1918, and was buried at Lanchester.

 Personal

 Known in Durham as 'The Canon', he had a reputation for being bluff and plain-spoken.
 Greenwell was a Liberal in politics, and in religion a Tractarian who in later life retreated to more conservative high-churchmanship.
 His fishing and hunting skills developed in early childhood on the River Browney and he remained a keen angler to his ninety-eighth year.
 As an outdoorsman keen on angling and shooting, his sporting instincts made him naturally sympathetic to poachers.
 When a poacher was brought for trial in Durham both the police and the defendant, with differing motives, would inquire whether Greenwell would be on the bench.
 He is known as originator of "Greenwell's Glory", used in fly fishing.

+In 2022, Kit Cawthorn, at Durham University, founded The William Greenwell Fly Fishing Society, named after The Canon.
+It is a "thriving, inclusive society".